 Fall foliage in Nara is incredible!
+One of the most enjoyable marks of autumn is the sight of leaves changing color.
 The ancient capital of Nara is packed with spots to enjoy Japan’s renowned fall foliage.

-From around mid-October, Nara’s leaves will gradually change color, transforming Nara Park, Mt.
-Yoshino, and dozens of other historical shrines, temples, and mountains into the ultimate locations to experience the dazzling spectacle of autumn in 2020!
+From around mid-October, leaves in Nara will gradually change color, transforming Nara Park, Mt.
+Yoshino, and dozens of other historical shrines, temples, and mountains into the ultimate locations to experience the dazzling spectacle of autumn in 2021!

 - Table of Contents

-- 1. Nara Park – Spot Hundreds of Local Deer Amongst the Fall Foliage in Nara!
+- 1. Nara Park: Spot Hundreds of Local Deer Among the Fall Foliage in Nara

-- 2. Isui-en – Fall in Love with Fall Foliage in Nara at Two Different Gardens!
+- 2. Isuien Garden – Fall in Love with Fall Foliage in Nara at Two Different Japanese Gardens

-- 3. Tanzan Shrine – Nara’s Most Celebrated Autumn Spot!
+- 3. Tanzan Shrine: Nara’s Most Famous Autumn Spot

-- 5. Mount Yoshino – Just as Beautiful in Autumn as Spring!
+- 5. Mount Yoshino: As Beautiful in Autumn as Spring

-- 7. Muro-ji Temple – Stunning Fall Colors in an Ancient Monastery
+- 7. Muroji Temple: Enjoy Stunning Fall Colors in an Ancient Monastery

-1. Nara Park – Spot Hundreds of Local Deer Amongst the Fall Foliage in Nara!
+1. Nara Park: Spot Hundreds of Local Deer Among the Fall Foliage in Nara

 The best photo spots in Nara Park are here!

-If you’re after a winning autumn photo, the spacious grounds of Todai-ji temple are packed with extremely photogenic fall leaves!
-The scene is best captured from across the Obutsu Lake, where the burning red colors can be contrasted against the muted hues of the Great Buddha Hall.
+If you’re after a winning autumn photo, the spacious grounds of Todai-ji Temple are packed with extremely photogenic fall leaves!
+The scene is best captured from across the Daibutsu-Ike Pond, where the burning red colors can be contrasted against the muted hues of the Great Buddha Hall.

-2. Isui-en – Fall in Love with Fall Foliage in Nara at Two Different Gardens!
+2. Isuien Garden – Fall in Love with Fall Foliage in Nara at Two Different Japanese Gardens

-Nestled in between two of Nara’s most important temples; Todai-ji temple and Kofuku-ji temple, is the glorious Isui-en Park.
-The front section of the park, constructed in the early Edo period, and the inner park, added during the Meiji Restoration, both feature tranquil ponds encircled by a path perfect for relaxing strolls.
-For the keen eye their subtle differences in construction brilliantly highlight the trends of their respective eras.
+The front section of Isuien Garden, constructed in the early Edo period, and the inner garden, added during the Meiji Restoration, both feature tranquil ponds encircled by a path perfect for relaxing strolls.
+For the keen eye, their subtle differences in construction brilliantly highlight the trends of their respective eras.

-With over half of the visitors being from overseas, the park has become an international hit!
-Within a year, visitors from more than 60 different countries made their way to Isui-en.
-While standard photos of the area frame the park’s glorious autumn colors from the traditional Sanshu-tei restaurant, our recommended angle is from the front of the pond with Sanshu-tei as the background.
+While standard photos of the area frame the garden’s glorious autumn colors from the traditional Sanshu-tei restaurant, our recommended angle is from the front of the pond with Sanshu-tei as the background.

-Best photo spot: The ‘kouen’ inner park, constructed during the Meiji period
+Best photo spot: The ‘kouen’ inner garden, constructed during the Meiji period

-3. Tanzan Shrine – Nara’s Most Celebrated Autumn Spot!
+3. Tanzan Shrine: Nara’s Most Famous Autumn Spot

-Within the grounds is a shrine said to be the original model for the World Heritage Nikko Tosho-gu shrine in Tochigi, along with the one-and-only existing wooden thirteen-story pagoda and 17 other impressive buildings all designated important cultural properties.
+Within the grounds is a shrine said to be the original model for the World Heritage Nikko Tosho-gu shrine in Tochigi, along with the one-and-only existing wooden thirteen-story pagoda and 17 other impressive buildings, are all designated important cultural properties.

 Hasedera Temple has long been called ‘The Temple of Flowers’ due to its stunning floral surroundings that include elegant foliage in autumn.